Adaptive Schools Foundation

 - Ways to value and use dissension, argument and conflict

-- Strategies for keeping group members on track, on topic, energised and resourceful
+- Strategies for keeping group members on track, on topic, energized and resourceful

 About the trainer